mikprin/keyboard_side_channel_dl/README.md

                         Index for the first sample
 ```

 2. You can add comments to the dataset using `--comment` flag.
-For example `python3 data_acquisition/get_key_sample.py --comment "I am recording my keyboard"` will add a comment to the dataset.
+For example `python3 data_acquisition/get_key_sample.py --comment "I am recording my keyboard"` will add a comment to each sample in the dataset when it will be recorded.

 3. After recording is done you will have a `dataset.csv` file with the following structure: